LekoArts/gatsby-themes/themes/gatsby-theme-emilia/README.md

 | `socialMedia`     | `` [{ title: `Twitter`, href: `https://twitter.com/lekoarts_de` }, { title: `Instagram`, href: `https://www.instagram.com/lekoarts.de/` }] `` | An array of objects (with the keys "title" and "href" display on the homepage.
 Can of course hold any kind of links (not limited to social media) |
 | `showThemeAuthor` | `true`                                                                                                                                        | Show the "Theme by LekoArts" in the footer                                                                                                        |

-**Important:** You have to place an image with the name `avatar` inside your `assetsPath` (default: `content/assets`) in order to run this theme.
-Otherwise the theme can't find a file to put into the header.

 #### Example usage

 ```js